Shicheng-Guo/Shicheng-Guo.Github.io/_posts/1916-02-28-FDA-approval.md

 * Tazemetostat is a FDA approved small molecule methyltransferase inhibitor for the treatment of epithelioid sarcoma. #EZH2 is a methyltransferase subunit of the polycomb repressive complex 2 (PRC2) which catalyzes multiple methylations of lysine 27 on histone H3 (H3K27).
 Trimethylation of this lysine inhibits the transcription of genes associated with cell cycle arrest. #PRC2 is antagonized by the switch/sucrose non-fermentable (SWI/SNF) multiprotein complex.
 EZH2 over-expressed in lots of human cancers.
 Abnormal activation of EZH2 or loss of function mutations in SWI/SNF lead to hyper-trimethylation of #H3K27 and further leads to cancer cell de-differentiation which is a gain of cancer stem cell-like properties. de-differentiation can allow for cancer cell proliferation and exhibited worse outcome.

+* Pimodivir (VX-787, JNJ-63623872) is an antiviral drug which was developed as a treatment for influenza.
+It acts as an inhibitor of influenza virus polymerase basic protein 2, and has shown promising results in Phase II clinical trials.[1][2][3]

 * Nutraceutical products